mattflug/mattflug/README.md

 ### Hi 👋

-My name is Matt and I am a full stack developer. with a Master's Degree in Finance.
-I recently moved back to my hometown Denver safter working in New York for three years.
+My name is Matt and I am a full stack developer with a background in Finance.
+I am building with React and MongoDb as I look for work.

 - 🔭 I’m currently working on ...